visionspacetec/sle-provider/README.md

 ## Security

-Usage of HTTPS and Basic Authentication is optional for development but highly recommended for production!
+Usage of HTTPS and Basic Authentication on the management API is optional for development but highly recommended for production!

 ### HTTPS for Management API